-How to stop a puppy from biting all the time.
-This will actually work.
+How can I stop my puppy from biting all the time?

 Puppies, like human babies, tend to develop several habits as they grow.
-Biting and nipping is one of those behaviors that young puppies tend to exhibit, almost all of them.
-However, you should not just watch your puppy bite things and get away with it.
-This is because it might become a difficult behavior to correct afterward.
+Biting and nipping are behaviors that young puppies tend to exhibit in almost all of them.
+However, you should not just watch your puppy bite things and get away with them.
+This is because it might become a problematic behavior to correct afterward.

 Therefore, you should monitor your puppy and make him stop biting on things and even on you.
 To be able to do this, you will have you understand why your puppy is engaging in this behavior.

-Biting is a normal and common behavior in young puppies.
+Biting is a normal behavior in young puppies.
 There could be different reasons why different puppies bite and nip on things and people.
-Teething is a common reason for a puppy to bite on things.
-Often, if this is not controlled, biting may continue and with time your adorable dog may end up hurting people.
+Teething is a common reason for a puppy to chew on things.
+If this is not controlled, biting may continue, and with time your adorable dog may end up hurting people.

-As puppies continue to grow, they want to get their mouths on everything.
-This means that when your puppy is exploring, trying to figure out how the world works, biting is quite inevitable.
+As puppies grow, they want to get their mouths on everything.
+This means that biting is quite inevitable when your puppy is exploring and trying to figure out how the world works biting is quite unavoidable.

 Other puppies are just rough and enjoy rough play.
-That means that when he wants to play, there is a chance that he is going to bite in efforts to initiate play.
+That means that when he wants to play, there is a chance that he will bite to initiate play.
 However, as much as your puppy I biting to do so, he does not know that it hurts.
 Therefore, shouting or hitting your puppy is not an option when you are trying to correct this behavior.

 In this article, we are going to look at how to stop a puppy from biting all the time.